NRLC Letter to U.S. Senate Urges Cosponsorship of District of Columbia Pain-Capable Unborn Child Protection Act (S.2103)

 Another advertised method, in the seventh month and later, involves thrusting a needle into the unborn child’s heart and injecting a lethal substance.

 Under the Constitution, only the Congress – and, if he would, the President – have the responsibility for putting an end to these brutal practices.
-The National Right to Life Committee urges you to join the campaign to protect pain-capable unborn children in the nation’s capital, by adding your name as a cosponsor of S. 2103 (contact:Ryan_McCoy@lee.senate.gov
+The National Right to Life Committee urges you to join the campaign to protect pain-capable unborn children in the nation’s capital, by adding your name as a cosponsor of S. 2103 (contact:Ryan_McCoy@lee.senate.gov), and by working for its expeditious enactment.

 National Right to Life Committee (NRLC)